NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Cooling Coil Crankcase Heater Electric Power[W]

-This output field is the average electricity consumption rate of the DX coil compressor   s crankcase heater in Watts for the timestep being reported.
+This output field is the average electricity consumption rate of the DX coil compressor's crankcase heater in Watts for the timestep being reported.
 The crankcase heater operates only when the compressor is off and the air surrounding the compressor is below the Maximum Ambient Temperature for Crankcase Heater Operation, otherwise this output variable is set equal to 0.

 #### Cooling Coil Crankcase Heater Electric Energy [J]

-This output field is the total electricity consumption of the DX coil compressor   s crankcase heater in Joules for the timestep being reported.
+This output field is the total electricity consumption of the DX coil compressor's crankcase heater in Joules for the timestep being reported.
 This output is also added to a meter with Resource Type = Electricity, End Use Key = DHW, Group Key = Plant (ref.
 Output:Meter objects).

 #### Cooling Coil Total Water Heating Rate [W]